CSejersen/Blog/content/posts/Bit-Blitzer.md

 +++

 After spending more than a decade pushing pawns myself, I recently stumbled upon the concept of Bitboards in chess programming.
-This intruiged me, as representing the position with bitboards enables computations to be done with bitwise operations and blazingly fast look-up tables.
+This intruiged me, as representing the position with bitboards enables the engine to use bitwise operations and blazingly fast look-up tables.
 The prospect of theese break neck speeds made me take on the challenge of building a full-blown chess engine in C++.

 # What is a Bit Bitboard?